kepr-github/RGB2point/readme.md

 ```

 ## Docker
 You can also run **RGB2Point** using Docker Compose.
-The provided compose file
+The compose file now
-mounts the repository into the container so that changes on the host are
-immediately available.
+includes the training code inside the image and only mounts your dataset from
+`./data` into the container.
+Place the dataset directory next to the
+`docker-compose.yml` file so that it is available under `/app/data` when the
+container starts.

 Build the image and start an interactive session: